FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - ID –  the ID number of the point (must be sequential starting with 1)
  - Attachment –  one of “Fixed”, “Vessel”, “Connect”, etc, as described :ref:`here <points>`
- - X, Y, Z –  Coordinates of the point (relative to inertial reference frame if “fixed/point/free”, or relative to platform/body reference frame if “vessel” or “body#”).
+ - X, Y, Z –  Coordinates of the point (relative to global reference frame if “fixed/point/free/coupled”, or relative to body reference frame if “body#”).
 In the case of “point/free” nodes, it is simply an initial guess for position before MoorDyn calculates the equilibrium initial position.  (m)
  - Mass – node mass in the case of clump weights (kg)